mikefrancis/mikefrancis.dev/blog-posts/dx-low-hanging-fruit.md

 Pick a framework which has detailed upgrade guides, or better still is backwards compatible.

-## 3. Common editing experience
+## 3. Make the editing experience common

 This is a great place to invest time and will get you payback well into the future.

 I've lost count of the amount of times I've seen someone join a new company, submit some code and the files have no new-line endings.
 While this in itself is not a sin, on the flip side I remember joining companies with strong recommendations on editor setup and not only has this allowed me to push code that is non-controversial, I've actually learned a bunch of stuff too.
+It's also allowed less technical people (e.g. designers who have the impetus to change some front-end code) to operate independently, which has been super impactful.

 Basically, remove whatever you can from a code review.
 Linters, agent skills, code quality tools and git tooling can catch a bunch of issues before they end up wasting another developers's time in code review.

 Just make sure it doesn't "get in the way".
 If I want to push something experimental, I should be allowed to do this safely without my terminal screaming at me.

+## 4. Your setup is a product

+Has anyone used the acronym SaC (Setup as Code) yet?
+If your organsation uses common software (IDE, DMBS, HTTP client etc.) then make it easy for people to install the right version of these, preferably early into their role and in a low touch way.

+Same goes for programming languages.
+Pin whatever version of the languages you are using to repositories, use version managers and allow automatic switching as folks move between repositories.
+These usually integrate really well with CI, so if you update versions in one place, you can also test and deploy with these versions too.

+## 5. Avoid Hasty Abstractions

+Software developers are great at creating questionable solutions for problems that don't exist yet.
+I know this because I have done this many times myself, and will continue to well into the future.
+Sometimes, you've just got to take a very big step back, talk to a Senior and ask, "Do I really need to do this?".

+Also there's a time and a place right?
+If you are making abstractions on artefacts which might change quickly, such as a landing page for marketing, is your abstraction actually going to make it harder to experiment and iterate on at the speed required?

+My advice in general is to keep things as flat as you can and just not worry about repetition until either it causes a problem or someone else brings it up.
+Until then, if it's covered by a test then you shouldn't have anything to lose sleep over, and can in general be a lot more nimble with the work you pick up.

+## 6. Define "Done" clearly